 b.
 After a decision has been rendered by a Commissioner or the QOC Appeals Board, the appeal may be:

 (1) Reversed, through which the initial ruling is overturned (Corresponding Vote: Overturn).

 (2) Affirmed, through which the initial ruling stands or is confirmed (Corresponding Votes: Confirm or Uphold).

 (3) Deferred, through which the initial variable is listed as inconclusive (Corresponding Vote: Defer).

-SECTION 5.
-The general rules regarding appears for Quality of Correctness include:
+The general rules regarding appeals for Quality of Correctness include:

 b.
 In the event that a play under appeal cannot be conclusively categorized or adjudged as Correct/Incorrect as a result of this action, through the lack of conclusive nor clear nor convincing evidence, the appeal shall be Deferred, as specified in Rule 6-4-b-3.